vizzuhq/ipyvizzu/docs/tutorial/chart_layout.md

 unnecessary to show it.
 When the title is not in use, `ipyvizzu` hides that part automatically as well.
-Each of these parts have their own paddings on all four sides that adjust to the chart size by default, but can also be set with the appropriate settings in the style object.
+Each of these parts have their own paddings on all four sides that adjust to the chart size by default, but can also be set with the appropriate settings in the `Style` object.
 All size parameters can be set in pixel, percentage and em.

 We add different background colors to the parts of the layout to show how they